shammishailaj/myex/docker/README.md

 - Install using the repository

-	A. SET UP THE REPOSITORY
+	- SET UP THE REPOSITORY

 	1. Update the apt package index: